Isabelle Vandre

 Isabelle Vandre (born 27 July 1989) is a German politician from Die Linke.
 She was a member of the Landtag of Brandenburg from 2014 to 2024 and was elected to the 21st Bundestag in the 2025 German federal election via the Brandenburg state list.

-Leben
+Life

 Isabelle Vandre graduated from high school in 2009.
 She then studied political science at the Free University of Berlin, where she received her bachelor's degree in 2018.
 During her studies, she was a member of the Free University's student parliament from 2011 to 2012 and a member of the Department of Political and Social Sciences from 2011 to 2013.

 Vandre has been a board member of the SV Babelsberg 03 sports club since 2019.
 She is also a member of the Education and Science Workers' Union, the Berlin Brandenburg Education Partisans, the Education Institute for Politics and Culture, the Rote Hilfe e.V., the Association of Democratic Scientists, the Women's Summer Academy and the Association of Persecutees of the Nazi Regime – Federation of Antifascists.